ye8303019/kritchie.github.io/_posts/2017-05-20-python-quick-tips.markdown

 * Install a virtual environment tool, this will decouple each project from your system's Python.
 * Use a project scaffolding tool, this will standardize all your projects folder.
-* Quick access code templates, this will increase your coding experience and standardize your python files.
+* Quick access code templates, this will increase your coding experience and help you standardize your code.